shaunlebron/flexfov-sm64/README.md

 5. Forward projection to plane using mercator.
 6. Scale such that the desired fov range touches screen bounds.

+### Why Mobius?

+A “Mobius” factor is used to push the pixels on the sphere *toward* or *away* from the center of the screen.
+The scaling is done on a projected plane, then projected back to the sphere.
+The spherical image is now warped by the projection.
+Why?
+Two reasons:

+1. Feathering the transition to mercator after 180°.
+  - It looks more natural (than ray interpolation) to  “bake in” the panini/stereographic projection into the image that mercator is projecting.
+2. Allowing custom magnification when approaching 360°.

 ## Outstanding Issues

 - fog is non-uniform across cubefaces